Thessaloniki Festivals & Cultural Events

 International Trade Fair

-The Thessaloniki International Trade Fair is an annual commercial exhibition that takes place every September for 10 days.
-This event first started in 1926 and since today, it has gained great esteem with participants from Greece, the Balkans, and Southeastern Europe.
-This fair is inaugurated by the prime minister and it is common that he announces the policies of the government for the next year during the trade fair, showing the political and economically important of this event.
+The Thessaloniki International Trade Fair is an annual commercial exhibition taking place every September for 10 days.
+This event was established in 1925, with its first exhibition being held in 1926.
+Since then, it has become one of the most important economic and political events in the country, gaining great esteem with participants from Greece, the Balkans, and Southeastern Europe.
+The fair is inaugurated by the prime minister, who often announces the policies of the government for the next year during the trade fair.

 International Film Festival

-The International Film Festival of Thessaloniki takes place every year in autumn.
+The International Film Festival of Thessaloniki takes place every year in autumn, seeing thousands of visitors from all over the world.
 Films are played in various cinema theatres in the center of Thessaloniki, although the head office of the festival is located in Olympion Theatre.
-It first started as a "Week of Greek Cinema" but now it hosts the works of leading and emerging cinema makers from all over the world and attracts the attention of many celebrities.
-It includes competitive and non-competitive sections and presents innovative independent films of new directors.
+It first started as a "Week of Greek Cinema" but now hosts the works of leading and emerging filmmakers from all over the world and attracts the attention of many celebrities.
+It includes competitive and non-competitive sections and presents innovative independent films by up-and-coming directors.

 International Festival of Photography

-The Thessaloniki International Festival of Photography started in 1988 and was the idea of photographer Aris Georgiou.
-Now, it is organized by the Museum of Photography of Thessaloniki and artists from all over Greece and abroad take place.
-Events and exhibitions are held in various places all around the town, like museums, galleries, bookshops or cafeterias.
+The Thessaloniki PhotoBiennale is one of the oldest festivals in Europe, created in 1988 by photographer and architect Aris Georgiou.
+Since 1998, it has been organized by the Museum of Photography of Thessaloniki, welcoming Greek and international artists.
+Events and exhibitions are held in various places around the town, including museums, galleries, bookshops, and cafeterias.

 MORE GENERAL INFO ABOUT THESSALONIKI